MariaBurz/manual_testing_portofolio/Final_Project/README.md

 Test cases are executed on the created test Cycle summary: Dependents_cycle_summary_execution.pdf

 Bugs have been created based on the failed tests.
-The complete bug reports can be found here: Dependents_created_bugs.pdf Date format is not dd/mm/yyyy
+The complete bug reports can be found here: [Admin_Module_Bugs]() Date format is not dd/mm/yyyy
 Future "Date of Birth" can be selected from calendar Only 50 characters are allowed for "Please Specify" field